-The increase in gain on sale of equity-method investment of approximately \$3.5 million for the year ended December 31, 2021 compared to the year ended December 31, 2020 is due to the sale of our equity interest in the Indiana JV (see Note 5 to the accompanying Notes to Consolidated Financial Statements for further information related to the sale of our interest in the Indiana JV in June 2021).
+The net decrease in gain on sale of equity-method investment of approximately \$3.5 million for the year ended December 31, 2022 compared to the year ended December 31, 2021 is due to the sale of our equity interest in the Indiana JV in 2021. (see Note 5 to the accompanying Notes to Consolidated Financial Statements for further information related to the sale of our interest in the Indiana JV in June 2021).